Joseph-Édouard Cauchon: Early career

+Political career

 Cauchon himself entered political life in 1844, winning election for the riding of Montmorency in the Province of Canada's legislature.
 He defeated a Mr. Taschereau by 475 votes to 147, and sat with Lafontaine's French Canadian group on the opposition benches for the next three years.

 Lafontaine's party won a major victory in 1847, and Cauchon was re-elected by acclamation.
 He did not, however, join the cabinet of Lafontaine and Robert Baldwin.

 Cauchon supported the union of Canada East and Canada West as a guarantor of rights for both regions and sought to have the bilingual Augustin-Norbert Morin elected as speaker of the provincial legislature.
 When Francis Hincks replaced Lafontaine as Premier in 1851, Cauchon's position was one of ambivalence.
 He opposed Hincks's alliance with the Clear Grit faction (which he described as "socialist and anticatholic"), and turned down Hincks's offer to become assistant Provincial Secretary.
 While he did not abandon the Reform cause entirely, his newspapers's criticisms of the Hincks government weakened the ministry's position in Quebec.

 Cauchon was himself re-elected in 1851 and 1854, defeating one Mr. Glackemeyer by 883 votes to 529 on the latter occasion.
 His political position in 1854 was ambiguous, and he held some hopes of replacing Hincks as a coalitionist Premier when the overall results proved inconclusive.
 He abandoned this plan, however, to support the alliance of Allan Napier McNab's Conservatives with the French Canadian bloc (then led by Morin) and a part of Hincks's Reform group.
 In the year that followed, Cauchon supported the government's decisions to eliminate the seigneurial system (over Louis-Joseph Papineau's objections) and secularize the clergy reserves.
 In 1855, he introduced a bill to make the Legislative Council elective; this was passed into law, and came into effect the following year.

 Later in 1855, Cauchon was appointed to the McNab–Étienne-Paschal Taché cabinet as Commissioner of Crown Lands.
 He resigned in April 1857, when his government refused to allocate funds for a railway on the north shore of the Saint Lawrence River.
 Cauchon remained a member of the Parti bleu, however, and was re-elected in the general election of 1857.

 Cauchon voted against his party on some occasions in 1858, and spoke out against its early support of Canadian Confederation.
 Nevertheless, he was appointed in 1861 as Minister of Public Works in the George-Étienne Cartier-Macdonald cabinet, and held this position until the Cartier-Macdonald government was defeated in the house the following year.
 Cauchon was returned by acclamation in the general election of 1861, and defeated a Mr. Tourangeau by 526 votes to 367 in 1863.